drirodri/portfolio/README.md

 Welcome!
 This is my personal portfolio, built with [Next.js](https://nextjs.org), to showcase my projects, skills, and contact information.
 **Note: This portfolio is a work in progress.
 Some features and sections may be incomplete or subject to change.**

-This site is intended for recruiters and visitors interested in learning more about my work, experience, and technical background.
+This site is intended for anyone interested in learning more about my work, experience, and technical background.

 ## 🚀 Features